Max Olson

 Samsung Display Co., Ltd. v.
 JOLED Inc. et al.

-(Western District of Texas Case No. 6:21 cv 00017 ADA).
-Represented JOLED and its customer ASUSTeK Computer Inc. in patent infringement action involving OLED display technology.
+(Western District of Texas Case No. 6:21-cv-00017-ADA).
+Represented JOLED Inc. and its customer ASUSTeK Computer Inc. in this patent infringement action involving OLED display technology.

 Intellectual Keystone Technology LLC v.
 JOLED Inc. et al.

-(Western District of Texas Case No. 6:21 cv 00053 ADA).
-Represented JOLED and its customer ASUSTeK Computer Inc. in patent infringement action involving OLED display technology.
+(Western District of Texas Case No. 6:21-cv-00053‑ADA).
+Represented JOLED Inc. and its customer ASUSTeK Computer Inc. in this patent infringement action involving OLED display technology.

 Cypress Semiconductor Corp. v.
 Fujitsu Semiconductor Ltd.

 Developmental Techs., LLC v.
-Mitsui Chems., Inc., et al.
+Mitsui Chemicals, Inc., et al.

 In re Certain Infotainment Systems, Components Thereof, and Automobiles Containing the Same

 (ITC Inv.
-No. 337 TA 1119).
-Represented respondents Socionext Inc. and Socionext America Inc. in ITC Section 337 investigation involving systems-on-chips in automobile infotainment systems.
-The ITC issued its final determination on April 30, 2020, affirming the Administrative Law Judge’s initial determination that none of the respondents violated Section 337.
+No. 337-TA-1119).
+Represented respondents Socionext Inc. and Socionext America, Inc. in this ITC Section 337 investigation involving systems-on-chips in automobile infotainment systems.
+ITC affirmed the Administrative Law Judge’s initial determination that none of the respondents violated Section 337.

 USB Bridge Sols., LLC v.
 Buffalo Inc. et al.